Jujube (Ber) Fruit in Pregnancy – Benefits, Side Effects, and Recipes

 - Regular consumption has shown conclusive signs of fighting viruses and other infections.

-How To Consume Jujube Fruit While Pregnant
+How to Consume Jujube Fruit While Pregnant?

 Jujube fruit can be consumed in solid form or even as a juice by preparing it properly.
 However, before consuming it during pregnancy, you should unpeel its outer covering as the fruit’s peel is not easily digestible and generally stays in the intestine if consumed.
-Therefore, during pregnancy, it is recommended to unpeel the fruit.
+Therefore, during pregnancy, it is recommended to peel the fruit.
 But the peel is rich in nutrients, so it can be separated and cooked in a stew to obtain nutrients from it.

 Eating jujube fruits during pregnancy can benefit a pregnant woman; however, it should not be overconsumed.
 Eating more than 20-25 berries in a single go can impact your body’s digestive system in unintended ways.
-It can also lead to constipation which may worsen if the fruit’s peel is swallowed too.
+It can also lead to constipation, which may worsen if the fruit’s peel is swallowed too.
 Women can also feel excessively bloated and suffer from hyperacidity after eating too many jujube berries in a single serving.

-Are There Any Side Effects of Eating Excessive Jujube Fruit while Pregnant?
+Are There Any Side Effects of Eating Excessive Jujube Fruit While Pregnant?

 There are no major side effects of eating jujube fruit during pregnancy if the fruit is fresh and is consumed in moderate quantities.
 But the fact that it has several nutrients in good quantities can be detrimental to the body if eaten in excess.

-Iron, phosphorous, and calcium are essential minerals for the body’s growth and the foetus.
+Iron, phosphorus, and calcium are essential minerals for the body’s growth and the fetus.
 But if their levels are increased beyond normal, the overdose could cause major side effects ranging from insomnia to frequent muscle cramps and even a boost in the mother’s blood pressure.
 These muscle cramps can even affect the chest and cause a heart attack in rare cases.
 Similarly, the texture of the fruit itself could result in constipation in many women.
 Some incidents have reported increased lethargy and fatigue after eating too many berries.

 Indian jujube during pregnancy has its share of benefits for the pregnant woman and the developing foetus.
 However, consuming it in moderation is the perfect way to obtain its benefits without risks.

-Who Can’t Consume Ber Fruit When Pregnant?
+Who Can’t Consume the Ber Fruit When Pregnant?

 Ber fruit, also known as Indian jujube, is a small, sweet fruit commonly consumed in many parts of the world, particularly in Asia and the Middle East.
 While ber fruit is generally considered safe for consumption during pregnancy, some individuals may need to exercise caution or avoid consuming the fruit altogether.